gwnrocs/CSMODEL-GlobalHappiness/README.md

-"Global Happiness: Analyzing World Happiness Report Data" This notebook analyzes the correlation the World Happiness Report's 2017, 2018 and 2019 rankings to each country's respective GDP and Perception of Corruption
+# Global Happiness: Analyzing World Happiness Report Data

+This notebook analyzes World Happiness Report's 2017, 2018 and 2019 data.
+We are focused on exploring the correlation of the happiness rankings to each country's respective GDP and Perception of Corruption.